eddyspaghette/eddyspaghette/README.md

    <summary>
       Disclaimer
    </summary>
    Usage does not equate to proficiency.
 Please do not take these stats seriously.
+   I also do not list all technology I am familiar with because I like to keep things clean.
 </details>
 <!--
 **eddyspaghette/eddyspaghette** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.